TenHam3/CS2413-Study-Guide/README.md

     - Hashing: the process of mapping keys to hash values
     - Hash table/Bucket array: the array that holds all the keys after being hashed
 - Collisions are when multiple keys get hashed to the same index
+- Two ways of dealing with collisions: separate chaining and open addressing

 #### Separate Chaining